kholia/OSX-KVM/notes.md

 Some folks are using https://www.virtualhere.com/ to connect iPhone / iPad to the macOS guest.

+Update: It appears that VirtualHere doesn't work on modern macOS versions.

+Please passthrough a PCIe USB card to the virtual machine to be able to connect iDevices to it.

 ### Exposing AES-NI instructions to macOS

 Add `+aes` argument to the `-cpu` option in `boot-macOS.sh` file.